simula-vias/DeepVentilation/README.md

 5. Click **Connect FLOW**.
 6. Wait for the FLOW sensor to appear as "BreathZpot".
 In some cases this may take up to 30 seconds.
-If it does not appear, this might indicate that the FLOW sensor need a new battery.
+If it does not appear, this might indicate that the FLOW sensor needs a new battery.

 ![Connecting FLOW (BreathZpot) sensor.](img/screenshot-02.png)